The Artchive

-The Artchive is a virtual art gallery website.
-It was established in the late 1990s by Mark Harden.
+Artchive, (formerly "The Artchive") is an online art gallery.
+It was established in 1998 by Mark Harden.
 He contributed to WebMuseum from 1995 before establishing the Artchive.
 A biography of the founder called it a "top art resource".
-A user on Pinterest called it "such a valuable website".
-However, the contact email does not currently work and the site is neglected and not updated.

 The Artchive website displays historic artworks with a convenient viewer that allows the size of the image to be set easily as required.
 It provides a leading online teaching resource for art at a university level.

-The Artchive contains 2,300 scans of works by more than 200 artists.
-Posters of displayed artworks are available.
+The Artchive contains 3,500 artwork by more than 200 artists.

 It has the same name as a service of SITO.

 Notable works on the site include The Fight Between Carnival and Lent by Pieter Bruegel the Elder.